thehyve/cbioportal-docker/example_commands.md

 ### Inspecting or adjusting the database ###

-If you have mapped a port on the host to port 3306 of the container running the MySQL database, using an option such as `-p 8306:3306`, you can connect to this port (localhost:8306) using [MySQL Workbench](https://www.mysql.com/products/workbench/) or another MySQL client.
-Alternatively, you can connect a command-line client to the container (named `cbioDB` in this example) via the `--net` option with the following command:
+When creating the database container, you can map a port on the local host to port 3306 of the container running the MySQL database, by adding an option such as `-p 127.0.0.1:8306:3306` to the `docker run` command before the name of the image (`mysql`).
+You can then connect to this port (port 8306 in this example) using [MySQL Workbench](https://www.mysql.com/products/workbench/) or another MySQL client.

+If you have not opened a port, the following command can still connect a command-line client to the container (`cbioDB` here) using the `--net` option:

 ```shell
 docker run -it --rm \